 Chicago is already pulling out all the stops in their courtship of Amazon, unveiling a tax incentive plan that would give them $2 billion in tax breaks, according to an Oct.
 24 report by the Chicago Tribune.

 DePaul and other Chicago-area colleges have the unique opportunity to be able to funnel students directly into high-paying Amazon jobs should the city be selected as HQ2’s home.

-Chicago’s HQ2 bid committee leader and former Secretary of Commerce Penny Pritzker has been holding meetings with representatives from area colleges to discuss how Chicago’s academic community could help fulfill the estimated 50,000 news jobs HQ2 would create.
+Chicago’s HQ2 bid committee leader and former Secretary of Commerce Penny Pritzker has been holding meetings with representatives from area colleges to discuss how Chicago’s academic community could help fulfill the estimated 50,000 news jobs HQ2 would bring to the city.

 “In Amazon’s request for proposal, they talked about the types of employees that would need at this location,” associate dean of the Driehaus College of Business Bob Rubin said.
 “Amazon’s big business is web services.
 When they reached out to us it was mostly through that lens.”

 Rubin believes DePaul is in a good position to be able to help funnel qualified students directly into those Amazon jobs.